-This Application Guide provides information on Forestry Innovation Investment's (FII) Wood First (WF) General program and the Wood First Research & Innovation program.
-It describes the process by which eligible organizations may apply for funding for activities to be delivered in the 2024/25 fiscal year.
+This Application Guide provides information on Forestry Innovation Investment's (FII) Wood First (WF) general program and the Wood First Research & Innovation program.
+It describes the process by which eligible organizations may apply for funding for activities to be delivered in the 2025/26 fiscal year.
 This document is organized into two key sections and appendices:

-- Section 1: FII Wood First Program Guide - Section 2: Application Process
+- "Section 1.
+FII Wood First program guide"

+- "Section 2.
+Application process"

+- "Appendices"